SCECcode/ucvm_docker/README.md

 10. sceccode/ucvm_1210_cvms5:09131731   9.63G

 ## Quickstart
-On users computer, install Docker client, and start Docker on your local computer.
+UCVM Docker images contains UCVM software and that can be run on users own computer without requiring a significant installation process.
+Users can install the free Docker client on their Laptops, and then use the Docker client software to run UCVM Docker images.
+Docker client software is available as a free software download for several operating systems including MacOS, Windows, and Linux.

+1. Install Docker Client on User Computer and Start Docker Client
+- Docker Client download from [Dockerhub](https://hub.docker.com)
+- Increase Docker configuration to 2 CPUs and 50GB memory

-Open a terminal window on your local computer, and create a directory where you will run UCVM.
+2. Open a terminal window on your local computer, and create a directory where you will run UCVM.
-*mkdir /Users/maechlin/ucvm_docker
+- mkdir /Users/maechlin/ucvm_docker
-*cd /Users/maechlin/ucvm_docker
+- cd /Users/maechlin/ucvm_docker

-Create a "target"directory where UCVM files are input/output *cd /Users/maechlin/ucvm_docker
+3. Create a "target" directory where UCVM files are input/output
+- cd /Users/maechlin/ucvm_docker
-* mkdir target
+- mkdir target
-* ls /Users/maechlin/ucvm_docker/target
+- ls /Users/maechlin/ucvm_docker/target

-Start UCVM Docker image.
-It will be downloaded from Dockerhub
+4. Start UCVM Docker image.
+The UCVM image will be downloaded from Dockerhub.
+The image is about 6GB so download time may be minutes or longer.
-* docker run --rm -it --mount type=bind,source="$(pwd)"/target,destination=/app/target  ucvm_1210_cvms5:09131731
+- docker run --rm -it --mount type=bind,source="$(pwd)"/target,destination=/app/target  ucvm_1210_cvms5:09131731

 ## Motivation for Creating UCVM Docker Installations
 SCEC's UCVM velocity model software is designed to run on Linux computers, and the software must be installed, compiled, and tested on the users system before routine use.
 We believe we can leverage computer virtualization to help users avoid the difficult UCVM installation process.
 This github repo contains codes and documents for a prototype version of UCVM distributed as docker images.